-Although the historical truth remains murky, different Algerian groups have borrowed aspects of the Dihya legends to fit their own narratives.
-Muslim commentators suggest Dihya represented everything wrong with pre-Islamic Algeria, while exalting virtuous Arab conquerors.
+Although the historical truth remains murky, different Algerian groups have borrowed aspects of the Dihya fit narratives.
+Muslim legends to their own commentators Dihva represented suaaest everything wrong with pre-Islamic Algeria, while exalting virtuous Arab conquerors.
 Berbers celebrate her fierce independence in the wake of Arabization and use her name proudly.
 The French even referred to this myth to emphasize that Arab and Muslim cultures were once foreign invaders, too.